pcourbin-teaching/Zephyr_STM32/README.md

        - DISPLAY
        - INPUT
        - LVGL and its components (buttons, charts, labels, etc.)
-       - Debugging with [SEGGER SystemView](https://www.segger.com/products/development-tools/systemview/) available on the SWD connector.
+       - Debugging with [SEGGER SystemView](https://www.segger.com/products/development-tools/systemview/) of [PERCEPIO](https://percepio.com/) available on the SWD connector.
      - The appropriate configuration is made in the [.conf](WithGUI/zephyr/boards/stm32f429i_disc1.conf) file of the board, in particular to activate the management of:
        - ILI9341 driver used by the screen,
        - I2C used by the BME680.